ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

 Vagrant
 -------

-A configuration file is not required, for the vagrant provider.
+A configuration file is not required for the vagrant provider.

-You will need a ssh agent running, with access to the insecure vagrant private key:
+You will need a ssh agent running with access to the insecure vagrant private key:

 .. prompt:: bash $